 You may decide some DIY projects — like making your own laundry detergent or growing your own vegetables — are satisfying and worth the savings.
 On the flip side, consider that sometimes backing away from DIY projects will save money or avoid injury.

 8. Blowing tax refunds

-Problem: The average American receives thousands of dollars in tax refunds, according to the IRS.
-In February, the IRS reported this amount at $3,164.
-Many people either blow this money all at once or fritter it away.
+Problem: Many Americans receive thousands of dollars in tax refunds each year.
+And many either blow this money all at once or fritter it away.